-It does not represent a very common type of Romanian entity.
+It does not representa very common type of Romanian entity.
 This type of company is based on the full trust of the associates.
-The Collective Name Company must be registered by minimum two founders (known as shareholders).
+The collective name company must be registered by minimum two founders (known as shareholders).
 The company’s share capital is comprised of interests and they are not transmissible.
-The company guarantees its obligations through the assets owned.
+The obligations of the company are guaranteed through the assets that it owns.

-When it comes to the share capital of the Collective Name Company, the law does not impose a minimum amount for the share capital, which means that the shareholders are free to determine the amount of the capital according to the needs of the company.
-One of the most important obligations of the shareholders of the Collective Name Company is not to compete with the activity of the company.
+When it comes to the share capital of the collective name company, the law does not impose a minimum amount for the share capital, which means that the shareholders are free to determine the amount of the capital according to the needs of the company.
+The shareholders have, amongst numerous other obligations, the one of not competing with the activities developed by the company.

 Thus, the company’s shareholder is not allowed to be the member of another unlimited liability company registered in the same field of activity.
 The most important feature of this company is the fact that the shareholders are personally liable for the obligations of the company.

 This liability is subsidiary and this means that the creditors of the company will first try and obtain the debt from the company and only if the company does not pay its debt, then the creditors can recover the debt from the shareholders.
 The shareholders have the following rights: